-The SEC states that if you are a Supplier or a Network, you are required to become a Party to the SEC in order to fulfil your Ofgem Standard Licence Conditions (SLCs).
+The SEC states that if you are a Supplier or a Network, you are required in most cases to become a Party to the SEC in order to fulfil your Ofgem Standard Licence Conditions (SLCs).

-Our Party Engagement Team is available to help guide you through the accession process to become a SEC Party.
+Our Party Engagement Team is available to help guide you through the Accession Process to become a SEC Party.
 There are five SEC Party categories:

 - Other SEC Parties

 - ✓ Submit the Application fee of £540 (and £1 payment for a share in SECCo, which is mandatory for Energy Licensees and optional for non-Energy Licensees).
 SECAS will provide you with an invoice and details to make the payment by electronic bank transfer.

-- ✓ Receive an Accession Agreement by email from SECCo
+- ✓ Receive an Accession Agreement by email from SECCo.

-- ✓ Receive the Share Certificate (if applicable) for SECCo
+- ✓ Receive the Share Certificate (if applicable) for SECCo.

-- ✓ Receive Party Signifier and ID Allocation EUI-64 Compliant identifier range
+- ✓ Receive Party Signifier and ID Allocation EUI-64 Compliant identifier range.

 Where to begin your accession?